The Combinatorial Brain Surgeon: Pruning Weights That Cancel One Another in Neural Networks: Approximating the Hessian and Matrix Operations for Local Search

 \section{Approximating the Hessian and Matrix Operations for Local Search}

-If we denote the matrix of all network weights by $\mW$ and we index both $\mW$ and $\mH$ with subsets to denote submatrices, we can calculate parameters $\boldsymbol\alpha$, $\boldsymbol\beta$, and $\boldsymbol\gamma$ through matrix operations that leverage the parallel processing of GPUs:
+If we denote the matrix of all network weights by $\vw$ and we index both $\vw$ and $\mH$ with subsets to denote submatrices, we can calculate parameters $\boldsymbol\alpha$, $\boldsymbol\beta$, and $\boldsymbol\gamma$ through matrix operations that leverage the parallel processing of GPUs ($\odot$ is the element-wise product):